 *Obstacle Avoidance is not available with TapFly Free

 Return to Home: In its upgraded Return to Home mode, the Phantom 4 Pro can automatically choose the best route to return home depending on environmental conditions.
-It records its route as it flies, allowing it to return along the same route avoiding obstacles if the control signal is disconnected.Based on its altitude at the time of disconnection, the Phantom 4 Pro is also able to adjust its flight path to avoid obstacles it has seen during its flight.
+As it flies, it records flight routes, allowing it to return along the same course, even avoiding obstacles if the control signal is disconnected.Based on its altitude at the time of disconnection, the Phantom 4 Pro is also able to adjust its flight path to avoid obstacles it has seen during its flight.
 At takeoff, the Phantom 4 Pro will record the scene below and compare its recording with what it sees as it returns, for more precise landing.
 It can also detect the ground to see whether there is suitable spot for landing.
 If any obstacles are found, or there is water on the ground, it will alert the pilot and hover at an appropriate height, helping the aircraft to land more safely.

 Gesture Mode: Using Gesture Mode, selfies can be captured easily using a few gestures without the remote controller.
 Advanced computer vision technology allows the Phantom 4 Pro to take instructions through gestures.
-The subject simply lifts their arms when facing the camera and the aircraft will recognize this movement by locking on and placing the subject in the center of the frame.
-When ready for a photo, the subject holds their arms out to signal the aircraft.
-A three second countdown will begin, making time to strike a pose, allowing moments to be captured without the remote control.
+The subject simply lifts their arms when facing the camera and the aircraft will recognise this movement by locking on and placing the subject in the centre of the frame.

-Flight Modes: Different productions require different flight characteristics, and the Phantom 4 Pro offers three modes for flight: P, A and S. Switching between them allows pilots to get the control they need, whether they seek smoothness, simplicity, intelligent navigation or speed.
+Flight Modes: Different productions require different flight characteristics.
+The Phantom 4 Pro offers three modes for flight: P(Position), A(Altitude) and S(Sport).
+Switching between them allows pilots to get the control they need, whether they seek smoothness, simplicity, intelligent navigation or speed.
 In Position Mode, TapFly, ActiveTrack, obstacle sensing and positioning features are available.
 Sport Mode adds extra agility and higher speed, reaching 45mph (72kph).
 Atti Mode switches off satellite stabilization and holds the Phantom 4 Pro’s altitude.
 It is ideal for experienced pilots looking to capture smoother footage.
 Tripod Mode, which limits speed to 4mph (7kph) provides precision control for fine framing and indoor flying.
 Both the infrared sensing system and vision sensors are enabled in these modes for a safer flight experience.